The Spirit Calling His Own: Paul’s Second Missionary Journey

 I. The Spirit Sovereignly Directs The Gospel To His Appointed People

-At the beginning of this journey, Paul intended to go one way, but the Spirit prevented him.
-Then came the vision of the Macedonian man calling for help.
-This teaches us something crucial: the mission of the church is not governed merely by human strategy; it is governed by divine wisdom.
+This teaches us something vital: the mission of the church is not finally governed by human strategy; it is governed by divine wisdom.
 Paul had plans.
-Paul had intelligence.
-Paul had zeal.
-Yet the Spirit redirected him.
+Paul had judgment.
+Paul had zeal for the work.
+Yet, Christ, by His Spirit, redirected him.
 Why?
-Because there were people in Macedonia whom Christ intended to gather.
-So, the gospel did not arrive there by accident; it arrived there by appointment.
+Because the Lord had His own people to gather in Macedonia.
+The gospel did not arrive there by chance, but by appointment.

 II.
 The Spirit Effectually Calls His People Through The Word

-Think of Lydia in Philippi.
-The Lord opened her heart to pay attention to what was said.
-Think of the Bereans and of Crispus in Corinth – they too were brought to the same faith in Christ.
-Above all, think especially of God’s word to Paul in Corinth: “I have many in this city who are My people.”
-What a statement; what encouragement that must’ve been.
-Not ‘I might have many,’ nor ‘I hope some respond.’
-But “I have many.”
+Above all, consider the Lord’s word to Paul in Corinth: “I have many in this city who are My people.”
+What a statement, and what encouragement it must’ve been.
+Not ‘I may have many,’ nor ‘I hope some will respond.’
+But “I have many in this city who are My people.”

-And this should comfort us all today.
+And this should comfort us today.
 You may say, ‘My faith feels weak.’
 But the question is not whether your faith feels impressive.
 The question is: are you looking to Christ?
 Do you grieve your sin?
 Do you need mercy?
 Do you desire the Saviour?

 III.
-The Spirit Sustains And Gathers His Church For Ongoing Mission
+The Spirit Sustains and Gathers His Church for Ongoing Mission

 Conclusion

 Brothers and sisters, the second missionary journey is not chiefly the story of a travelling apostle.
 It is the story of a reigning Christ sending His Spirit to call His own.
 He directed the path; He opened hearts; He gathered churches; He sustained the mission.
-And He is still doing so today!
+And He is still doing the same today!

 In all these, He has not changed.
 So, trust Him in providence.
 Thank Him for grace.
 Serve Him in His church.
 Speak for Him in the world.
 Come to Him while His voice is heard.
-For the Spirit knows Christ’s people, calls Christ’s people, and continues Christ’s mission through His people. ***
+For the Spirit knows Christ’s people, calls Christ’s people, and continues Christ’s mission through His church. ***